13pixlar/sticky-list/README.md

 <h1>Gravity Forms Sticky List</h1>

-Sticky List is an Gravity Forms (for wordpress) add-on that lets you list and edit entries from the front end.
+Sticky List is an Gravity Forms (for wordpress) add-on that lets you list and **edit entries** from the front end.

 <h2>Description</h2>

 #### Sticky List
 Sticky List is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that lets you list and edit entries from the front end.
+You can display a list on the front end where users can view, delete and edit submitted entries.

 **Note:** There is a bug in the Gravity Forms API that prevents Sticky List from working correctly.
 More information and fix, please see the FAQ section of this readme.

+#### Features

+Display a list of entries at the front end
+Choose who can se the list; entry crator, all logged in users or anyone.
+Support for multiple lists in the same page
+Support for all gravity forms fields
+Conditional logic support
+Edit and re-save existing entries from the front-end Delete existing entries from the front end
+Custom column labels
+Uses new Gravity Forms API and the official Gravity Forms Add-on framework Fully customizable with dead simple styles to override Fully supported and maintained
+Completely free and open source

+#### Panned features

+Customized text for view, edit, delete and update buttons Table sorting
+Table search
+Conditional notifications
+Conditional confirmations
+Support for multi page forms

 #### List Gravity Form entries on the front end